waynodiablo/Oystercard/pills/clojure.md

 ; => 3
 ```

 This means we're defining a function and then immediately calling it with the number 2.
-All the nested brackets maked this hard to read, but we could `def` the function first and then use it afterwards.
+All the nested brackets maked this hard to read, but we could `def` the function first and then use it afterwards:

 ```clojure
 (def add-one